z-katas/arch-katas-dcc/ADRs/cloud-providers.md

 ## Context

-There are a myriad of cloud providers offering a wide range of services.
-It’s necessary to evaluate each provider and choose the one which best suites the Spotlight platform's use cases.
+There is a myriad of cloud providers offering a wide range of services.
+It’s necessary to evaluate each provider and choose the one that best suits the Spotlight platform's use cases.

 ### Options